About Mercy For Animals

 Changing Hearts.
 Changing Minds.
 Changing the World.

-Lucas Alvarenga serves as MFA’s senior vice president of international programs.
-Born and raised in Rio de Janeiro, Brazil, Lucas has extensive marketing experience and co-founded an e-commerce company.
-When Lucas decided to dedicate his life to reducing suffering, he launched pro-vegan projects in Brazil, including a 21-Day Meatless Challenge in partnership with the Brazilian Vegetarian Society.
-Lucas joined MFA on his 15th anniversary as a vegetarian.
-He led MFA’s growth in South America’s largest country for three years.
-In his current role, Lucas uses this experience to build MFA’s work in other regions of the world.
+Lucas Alvarenga is senior vice president of strategy, impact, and research at Mercy For Animals.
+Born and raised in Rio de Janeiro, Brazil, Lucas has extensive communication and marketing experience and co-founded an e-commerce company.
+When Lucas decided to dedicate his life to reducing suffering, he launched pro-vegan projects in Brazil, including the 21-Day Meatless Challenge in partnership with the Brazilian Vegetarian Society.
+Lucas joined Mercy For Animals on his 15th anniversary as a vegetarian.
+He led the organization’s growth in South America’s largest country for three years.
+In his current role, Lucas uses this experience to build our work internationally and oversee our impact evaluation and research programs.
+Lucas lives in São Paulo with his girlfriend and four lovely nonhuman rescued babies.

 Melanie HeymansSenior Vice President, People and Culture

-Melanie Heymans serves as MFA’s senior vice president of people and culture.
-Melanie and her team are responsible for overall administration of the people operations functions for all MFA offices.
+Melanie Heymans is senior vice president of people and culture at Mercy For Animals.
+Melanie and her team are responsible for overall administration of the people operations functions for all our offices.
 They drive initiatives that support and strengthen our organizational culture and ensure a diverse and inclusive work environment for all team members.
-Originally from Austria, Melanie moved to the U.S. in 2010 with her husband and has worked with several mission-driven and nonprofit organizations to build strong people operations functions and foster supportive, diverse, and inclusive cultures.
-Melanie lives in Washington state and enjoys travel, good food, exploring nature, and living an active and compassionate life.
+Originally from Austria, Melanie moved to the United States in 2010 and has worked with several mission-driven and nonprofit organizations to build strong people operations functions and foster supportive, diverse, and inclusive cultures.
+Melanie lives in Santa Monica with her husband, Stijn, and their terrier mix, Poppy, and enjoys travel, good food, exploring nature, and living an active and compassionate life.

 Daina BrayGeneral Counsel

-General Counsel Daina Bray advises MFA and its directors, management, and staff on all legal issues that arise in MFA’s work to protect farmed animals.
-With 15 years in legal practice, including five years as lead attorney for a major international animal-protection nonprofit, Daina brings a breadth of nonprofit, international, and animal law experience to MFA.
+General Counsel Daina Bray advises Mercy For Animals and its directors, management, and staff on all legal issues that arise in the organization’s programs and operations.
+With 15 years in legal practice, including five years as lead attorney for a major international animal protection nonprofit, Daina brings a breadth of nonprofit, international, and animal law experience to Mercy For Animals.
 Daina is a past chair of the American Bar Association Animal Law Committee (2017–2018), the current vice chair of the Tennessee Bar Association Animal Law Section, and a Fulbright scholar.
 She received her law degree from Stanford Law School and her bachelors in international studies from the University of North Carolina at Chapel Hill as a Morehead scholar.

 Kenny TorrellaVice President of Public Engagement

-Kenny Torrella serves as MFA’s vice president of public engagement.
-He works with MFA’s team of writers and editors and has garnered media coverage for farmed animals in mainstream news outlets, such as the Associated Press, The Washington Post, and Fortune magazine.
-After watching undercover investigation footage from factory farms and slaughterhouses 10 years ago, Kenny became vegan and has been active for animals since.
-He lives in Washington, DC, with his partner and their rescue dog, Rihana.
+Kenny Torrella serves as vice president of public engagement at Mercy For Animals.
+He works with our talented team of video producers, social media and public relations professionals, editors, and celebrity relations managers to speak up for animals and advance Mercy For Animals campaigns.
+In his prior role, he managed our media relations and garnered news coverage for farmed animals from the Associated Press, the Washington Post, the Guardian, Fortune magazine, and many others.
+Kenny has been active for animals since watching undercover investigation footage from factory farms and slaughterhouses nearly 15 years ago.
+He lives in Maryland with his partner and their rescue dog, Rihana.

 Sandra LopesManaging Director, Brazil